mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-review-a-vendor-invoice.md

 ![](../../../../.gitbook/assets/How-to-review-a-vendor-invoice-3.PNG)

-If you need to reject the invoice, click **Reject and Next**.
-If you reject the invoice, it means you disagree with one or more items on the invoice.
-When you reject the invoice, please provide the reasons for the reject in the free text box that appears after you click on **Reject and Next**.
+If you need to reject the vendor invoice, select **Reject and Next**.
+Rejecting the invoice means you disagree with one or more invoice details.

+When prompted, please provide the reasons for rejecting the invoice in the **Rejection Comments** text field then select **OK**.

 ![](../../../../.gitbook/assets/How-to-review-a-vendor-invoice-4.PNG)